joel74/POSH-LTM-Rest/README.md

 To use:
 Download all the files and place them in a F5-LTM folder beneath your PowerShell modules folder.
 By default, this is %USERPROFILE%\Documents\WindowsPowerShell\Modules or $env:UserProfile\Documents\WindowsPowerShell\Modules
+This module is also available in the PowerShellGallery (https://www.powershellgallery.com/packages/f5-ltm)

 The module contains the following functions.

    * Add-iRuleToVirtualServer
+   * Add-ObjectDetail
    * Add-PoolMember
    * Add-PoolMonitor
    * Disable-PoolMember